Home > Mac Data Recovery Tips

 Step 5: Select the external disk and click the Erase button.

-Step 6: Give a name for the drive, choose a format, and set GUID Partition Map as the scheme.
+Step 6: Give a name for the drive, choose a format, and set the GUID Partition Map as the scheme.
 If you want your drive to be compatible with Windows PC and Mac, exFAT is probably the best option.
 Then click Erase to finish reformatting.

 Fix 10.
 Force quit fsck in Activity Monitor

 If the external hard drive doesn't show up even in Mac Disk Utility, check if the Mac has detected and recognized its hardware information in System Information.
-Go to Applications > Utilities > System Information > USB.
-Then, check the external hard drive information.

 If you see the external hard drive showing up there but not in Disk Utility, the hard drive may be under repair by macOS.
-Go and check it in the Mac Task Manager - Activity Monitor.
+This is a rare issue that a user asks for help on Reddit: external hard drive not showing up on Mac.

-If the parameters of the external hard drive are not recognized correctly or even not recognized at all, the external hard drive is damaged.
+If the parameters of the external hard drive are not recognized correctly or are not recognized at all, the external hard drive is damaged.
 You can go to a local repair center for help.

 Fix 11.
 Use Terminal